aggie-coding-club/Rev-Registration/README.md

     - Scrapes all semesters + locations for the given year
   - `-r` or `--recent`
     - e.g. `scrape_courses -r`
       - Scrapes the most recent terms.
-E.g. if it's October 1st, will scrape Summer + Fall 2020 for all locations
+E.g. if it's October 1st 2020, it will scrape Summer + Fall 2020 for all locations
   - `-t`, `-y`, and `-r` are mutually exclusive
 - `python manage.py scrape_grades`
   - `-y [year]` or `--year [year]`